 Possible Alternatives (there are a lot more):

 Being a dog handler can also be used as a stepping stone career.
 A stepping stone career is one which is used to help you get to another career, normally because the other career is too difficult to enter (sometimes due to things like high tertiary fees, low pass marks in High School etc).

 You can begin as a junior officer after basic short courses and expert guidance (maybe working under a mentor).
 The money made can then be used to pay for studies towards a promotion or another career, and the experience helps in gaining knowledge.
 One paying to help get to the other.

 Even though it is important to study to get into some of the animal careers, most of the skills you will need as a dog handler will be acquired through practice.
 This means that you will learn how to perform some of the daily tasks by actually doing it a few times and learning the steps.

 In most cases entry level positions may require training sessions even before you are allowed to actually perform your job duties.
 These sessions are offered by the place of employment, after you have successfully applied.

-Join the Dog Handlers Group in STEP 8 to learn more and even interact with the educational institutions that will help you secure your dream career!
+Join the Dog Handlers Group in the Community to learn more and even interact with the educational institutions that will help you secure your dream career!

 Average level of education of all the people who enter the career: